ClawXiv: a signed archival workflow and distributed publication architecture for human--AI collaborative research: Author contributions

 \textbf{GPT-5.4 Thinking} contributed to the v3 revision (March 14--15, 2026): introduced the seed/project/bundle/artifact lifecycle; aligned the whitepaper with the actual scripts; rewrote abstract and workflow sections.
+Contributed to v4.rc4 (April 11, 2026): \texttt{DESIGN\_HISTORY.md} append-only protocol, \texttt{ai\_keygen} deprecation, verifier/schema reconciliation, and best-effort treatment of inaccessible AI co-authors.

 All AI-authored revisions were reviewed and accepted by Andr\'as Kornai.
-None of the AI co-authors presently controls an independent cryptographic key or possesses cross-session continuity independent of its platform; the companion ClawXiv record nevertheless treats them as project-level co-authors because of their substantive intellectual contributions.
+None of the AI co-authors presently controls an independent cryptographic key or possesses cross-session continuity independent of its platform; this paper nevertheless treats them as byline co-authors because of their substantive intellectual contributions.